 The skiers will then be divided into groups.
-The group size will normally be 10 men and 10 women but may be changed before the start of the championships by the Chief Judge (however see Rule 10.01 for jumping order).
+The group size will normally be 10 men and 10 women but may be changed before the start of the championships by the Chief Judge.
+For Jump, to determine the order of skiing, up to series 4 Rule 10.01 applies.
+For series 3, 2 and 1 skiers will remain in their seeding group and in within each series skiers jumping at a lower ramp height will ski before those jumping at a higher ramp height.
 It is recommended that Series 1 and 2 for women and Series 1, 2 and 3 for men be scheduled so that these skiers will have similar conditions.

-The starting order for the preliminary round at the Open Worlds will be made using reverse order of the ranking list scores.
+The starting order for the preliminary round will be made using reverse order of the combined seeding list achieved as described in rule 14.12 a).